 Distinguishing inference vs. assertion.—The states of ‘presence’ (1) or ‘absence’ (0) of the pectoral or pelvic fin in the matrix may result from direct assertion, inference, or both.
 These were distinguished through an algorithm that used the associated metadata within the synthetic morphological supermatrix (Supplementary Materials Matrix 1), which identifies whether a character state comes from an author assertion, or inference.
 The pre-processed data matrix (Supplementary Materials Matrix 2) was modified to distinguish between these states for the purpose of generating statistics based on data coming from assertions vs. inference (Fig. 1).
 When a character state is based on a direct author assertion, even if also based on inference, this cell was considered to be asserted, and coded as ‘1’ for asserted presence or ‘0’ for asserted absence.
 Only those cells that did not contain an author-supported assertion were counted as inferred and represented as a ‘2’ in the matrix.
 Because there were no instances of only inferred absence, it was not necessary to create an alternative state for this in the matrix.

 Data propagation.—The pre-processed data matrix (Supplementary Materials Matrix 2) included a substantial number of character states above the species level.
 These data, if used as ancestral states, could potentially enable a more accurate assessment of position and frequency of character state change.
 Data at higher-level internal nodes, however, are not considered when using current tools for ancestral state reconstruction without a workaround that requires manual editing, which is not feasible for large-scale data.
 For example, the R package PhyTools (Revell 2012) has not implemented the ability to do reconstruction using data at internal nodes (pers. comm.
 Liam Revell, 6/6/15), but it has developed a workaround method, which was not feasible at this scale.
 Thus, an algorithm was developed and applied to propagate the data of internal taxa at genus and family levels to their species-level descendants based on the VTO (Fig. 1).
 Taxonomic levels above family were not considered for propagation.
 Existing species-level data (asserted or inferred) were not modified; i.e., propagated data never replaced species-level data.
+Data at the genus was propagated first, but if no data were present at the genus level, it was propagated from the family level.
 Species in the VTO previously lacking data were thus automatically added to the data matrix with the propagated data.
 During the propagation process, all higher-level taxa were removed from the matrix, and the propagated matrix (Supplementary Materials Matrix 3) contained data only at the species level.

 Reconciliation of taxon names.—The synthetic morphological supermatrix from OntoTrace (Supplementary Materials Matrix 1) contained taxon names from the (VTO; Dahdul et al. 2012).
 These names needed to be reconciled with those from Open Tree before merging the data with the tree.
 This was achieved using an algorithm in the pipeline, which initially matches taxon names using NCBI Taxonomy IDs (Sayers et al. 2009) as the common identifier.
 Then, the remaining unmatched taxa are matched using exact taxon name matching.
 This step generates the final output matrix of the pipeline (Supplementary Materials Matrix 4) (Fig. 1).